 All children start the day with their names on 'Ready to Learn'.
 Those who display exceptional behaviour may be asked to move their names up the chart status to 'Great Choices', then 'Role Model' and finally 'Super Star'.
 Equally disruptive behaviour may see a child being asked to move their name to 'Make a Change' or if the behaviour continues to, 'Think About It'.
 There is one verbal warning given for each level below 'Ready to Learn'.
 Children can work their way up and down the ladder but regardless of where they finished the previous day, each child starts the next day on 'Ready to Learn'.
-Children who achieve a given number of 'Super Stars' over given weeks will earn a behaviour badge.
-There are three to collect each year - Bronze, Silver and Gold.
+Each class then runs a weekly Prize Draw for children who make it to Super Star.

 Within the classroom, children will be given the opportunity to take responsibility and to use their initiative for the good order of the class.
 The general practice of classroom management involves many rewards being given to children on a daily basis.
-These include verbal praise, written remarks about good work in books, 'a note from your teacher' cards, stickers/stars, sending children with their work to other teachers/Principal and a house points/ house system as well as weekly Special Mentions at assembly and appearing on the Stars of The Gower School board.
+These include verbal praise, written remarks about good work in books, 'a note from your teacher' cards, stickers/stars, sending children with their work to other teachers/Principal and a house points/ house system, Great Work Treats, Prize Draw as well as weekly Special Mentions at assembly and appearing on the Stars of The Gower School board.
 School reports are also seen as a means of constructive praise.